mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- This file is part of https://github.com/mathsoftware/engineer -->

-# Draw a Tree on Canvas with XY Coordinates
+# Drawing a Tree on Canvas with XY Coordinates

 A detailed design, development, and recursion analysis to draw a tree data structure with HTML Canvas and TypeScript are given from the solutions' tree